inex/ixp-manager-docs-md/docs/features/ixf-export.md

 To find out more about the JSON schema and see examples, you can [read more here](https://ixpdb.euro-ix.net/en/), [explore many of the public IXP end points available here](https://ixpdb.euro-ix.net/en/ixpdb/ixps/?reverse=&sort=name&q=&api=on) or see the GitHub [euro-ix/json-schemas](https://github.com/euro-ix/json-schemas) repository.

-**IXP Manager** supports the IX-F Member List Export out of the box.
-It previously supported all versions from 0.3 to 0.5 but we now only support 0.6, 0.7 and 1.0 (for >=v5.1).
-We plan to deprecate support for 0.6 during 2019.
+**IXP Manager** supports versions 0.6, 0.7 and 1.0 of the IX-F Member List Export.

 *Sometimes you may need something more customized than the the IX-F Member Export.
 For that, see [the other member export feature](member-export.md) if IXP Manager.*